SymfonyCasts/symfony-ux/sfcasts/turbo/mercure-service.md

 *Anyways*, this will run *before* the `.env` file is loaded, so it will only print *real* environment variables.
 Back over on our site, refresh!

+***TIP
+If you're using the `docker-compose.yaml` setup described earlier, you will only see 2 environment variables here... which are the only 2 you need anyways.
+***

 Yay!
 We see 4 environment variables including 2 we need!
 The first one is just a flag that tells us that the Symfony binary is running Mercure... and that last